VidhurSavyasachin/ObjectReferenceModel/README.md

 # ObjectReferenceModel
-This is a mini project regarding association.It's an object reference model created using types and reference parameters.
+This is a mini project regarding association.Object Reference model is one of the types of association.
+In this project,I've created two additional js files named user.js and post.js.
+It consists of Schemas for mongoose.
+The datas from the js files are exported using module.exports to main js file.
+Using object reference model,The data from post.js is referenced in user.js.
+Required Dependencies: